noorainfathima/Calculator_Application/README.md

 # Calculator_Application
-Here’s a Calculator Application Project by Noorain
+Here’s a README description by Noorain for a Calculator Application project built with HTML, CSS, and JavaScript:

 ---